John Jani Janardhan (1984 film)

 John Jani Janardhan is a 1984 Hindi film directed by T. Rama Rao.
 Rajinikanth played the main lead in a triple role.
 John being the father and Johnny and Janardhan being the two sons.
-It is a remake of the 1982 Tamil film Moondru Mugam, which starred Rajinikanth and Raadhika.
+It is a remake of the 1982 Tamil film Moondru Mugam, which also starred Rajinikanth.
+It is the only movie in Bollywood with the hero in a triple role to become a massive hit.

 Plot

 Janardhan, one of two twin sons of the police inspector John A. Mendez, seeks to avenge his father's murder.